Giovanni1085/AUC_TMCI_2019/projects/default_project_ideas.md

 ## Language of

 Perform an analysis of the language of the following categories of documents, using language models, sentiment analysis, clustering and any other technique you like.
+Try to come up with a question you would like answered.

 ### Films